Olga of Kiev

-Life

 Early life

 While Olga's birthdate is unknown, it could be as early as 890 AD and as late as 925 AD.
 According to the Primary Chronicle, Olga was of Varangian (Viking) origin and was born in Pleskov.
 Little is known about her life before her marriage to Prince Igor I of Kiev and the birth of their son, Sviatoslav.
-According to Alexey Karpov, a specialist in the history of ancient Russia, Olga was no more than 15 years old at the time of her marriage.
+According to historian Alexey Karpov, Olga was no more than 15 years old at the time of her marriage.
 Igor was the son and heir of Rurik, founder of the Rurik dynasty.
 After his father's death, Igor was under the guardianship of Oleg, who had consolidated power in the region, conquering neighboring tribes and establishing a capital in Kiev.
 This loose tribal federation became known as Kievan Rus', a territory covering what are now parts of Russia, Ukraine, and Belarus.

 The Drevlians were a neighboring tribe with which the growing Kievan Rus' empire had a complex relationship.
 The Drevlians had joined Kievan Rus' in military campaigns against the Byzantine Empire and paid tribute to Igor's predecessors.
 They stopped paying tribute upon Oleg's death and instead gave money to a local warlord.
-In 945, Igor set out to the Drevlian capital, Iskorosten, to force the tribe to pay tribute to Kievan Rus'.
+In 945, Igor set out for the Drevlian capital, Iskorosten, to force the tribe to pay tribute to Kievan Rus'.
 Confronted by Igor's larger army, the Drevlians backed down and paid him.
 As Igor and his army rode home, however, he decided the payment was not enough and returned, with only a small escort, seeking more tribute.

 Upon his arrival in their territory, the Drevlians murdered Igor.
 According to the Byzantine chronicler Leo the Deacon, Igor's death was caused by a gruesome act of torture in which he was "captured by them, tied to tree trunks, and torn in two."
-D. Sullivan has suggested that Leo may have invented this sensationalist version of Igor's death, taking inspiration from Diodorus Siculus' account of a similar killing method used by the robber Sinis, who lived near the Isthmus of Corinth and was killed by Theseus.
+Historian D. Sullivan has suggested that Leo may have invented this sensationalist version of Igor's death, taking inspiration from Diodorus Siculus' account of a similar killing method used by the robber Sinis, who lived near the Isthmus of Corinth and was killed by Theseus.

 Regency

 After Igor's death in 945, Olga ruled Kievan Rus' as regent on behalf of their son Sviatoslav.
 She was the first woman to rule Kievan Rus'.

-Little is known about Olga's tenure as ruler of Kiev, but the Primary Chronicle does give an account of her accession to the throne and her bloody revenge on the Drevlians for the murder of her husband as well as some insight into her role as civil leader of the Kievan people.
+Little is known about Olga's tenure as ruler of Kiev, but the Primary Chronicle does give an account of her accession to the throne and her bloody revenge on the Drevlians for the murder of her husband.
+It also gives some insight into her role as civil leader of the Kievan people.

 According to archeologist Sergei Beletsky, Knyaginya Olga, like all the other rulers before Vladimir the Great, was also using the bident as her personal symbol.